renlliang3/ClusterModel/README.md

 - notebook :
 	Repository where to find Jupyter notebook used for validation/exemple.

+## Environment
+To be compliant with other softwares developed in parallel, the code was made for python 2.
+Please make sure that you are in the correct environment when you run the code.
+In addition, the ClusterModel directory should be in your python path so it can be found.

 ## Installation
 To install these tools, just fork the repository to your favorite location in your machine.
 The software depends on standard python package (non-exhaustive list yet):